For many of us, setting up an emergency savings account to protect ourselves and our loved ones can feel daunting.

 What do you want your life to look like a year from now?
 How about 10 years from now, or 30?
 Maybe you want to buy a house, start a business, send your kids to college, travel, or go back to school yourself.
 And then there’s always that dream retirement to work toward.

-As you set and prioritize your short- and long-term goals, it’s important to ensure those objectives truly align with your values.
-So take a little time to write out what you believe to be your core values.
-This process may seem basic at first, but you may be surprised by how much more cohesive and concrete your views may become as you document them.
+As you set and prioritize your short- and long-term goals, it’s important to ensure those objectives align with your values.
+So, take time to write out what you believe to be your core values.
+This process may seem basic at first, but you may be surprised by how much more cohesive and concrete your views become as you document them.

 Next, do the same for your money goals, and then compare the two lists.
-There will likely be points in which there is synergy, and other areas where there is… less alignment.
-Taking this sort of inventory of your life and goals will prove a boon as you implement the next steps.
+There will likely be points in which there is synergy, and other areas where there is less alignment.
+Still, taking this sort of inventory of your values and goals could be a huge help as you implement the next four steps.

 2. Track your spending for a month

-Keep a day-to-day money log to determine if any of your current spending is out of alignment with your values and goals.
-To create more harmony between the two you might, for example, cut the cable cord ($1,200 per year1), eat out less often ($3,300 per year2), or cancel subscriptions to gaming services, beauty boxes, or fitness apps.
+Keeping a daily money log for one month can help you determine if any of your current spending is out of alignment with your values and goals.
+If you find that your spending habits are keeping you from reaching your goals, you might, for example, cut the cable cord ($1,200 per year1), dine out less often ($3,300 per year2), or cancel subscriptions to gaming services, beauty boxes, or fitness apps.

 3. Start small with an automatic savings strategy